nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/manual-setup.md

-* Copy of the "Product Catalog.trdp" report file from __[TelerikReporting_InstallDir]\ReportDesigner\Examples__ in the folder used by the [T:Telerik.Reporting.Services.WebApi.ReportFileResolver]() in the Reporting REST service implementation.
+* Copy of the "Product Catalog.trdp" report file from __[TelerikReporting_InstallDir]\ReportDesigner\Examples__ in the folder used by the [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver) in the Reporting REST service implementation.